Alternatives for the $q$-matroid axioms of independent spaces, bases, and spanning spaces: An alternative for the axiom (I3)

 \subsection{The independence axioms are equivalent to (I1), (I2), (nI3)}

-In this section we prove that the axiom system (I1), (I2), (I4) is equivalent to the axiom system (I1), (I2), (nI3).
-Since we showed in Theorem \ref{I3isImplByI4} that (I4) implies (I3), we can freely use (I3) within the proofs for convenience.
-First we show that the axioms (I1), (I2) and (I4), together, imply the new axiom (nI3).
+In this section we prove that the axiom system (I1), (I2), (I3), (I4) is equivalent to the axiom system (I1), (I2), (nI3).
+First we show that the axioms (I1), (I2), (I3) and (I4), together, imply the new axiom (nI3).